Commitment to Scuba Diving Safety

 Safe Diving Practices

 Diving requires a joint commitment from both the dive shop and the divers.
 Belize Diving Services is committed to scuba diving safety practices.
 We follow SDI/TDI, PADI and the World Recreational Scuba Training Council (WRSTC) safety procedures.
 In addition, our instructors abide by all regulations established by the Belize Tourism Board and the Belize Port Authority.

 It is important for you to understand your limits and be honest in your communications with us so that we can make our best estimates on your skills.
 You also must know and understand the practices of SDI, TDI and PADI, as well as others.
 Diving has risks.
 You are ultimately responsible for your own safety.
 Before diving with Belize Diving Services, you will be required to review and sign a liability release confirming your experience and knowledge of scuba diving safety practices.

-Your first 25 dives are some of the most exciting diving experiences that you will have in your life as you enter a truly unique world.
+Your first 25 dives are some of the most exciting diving experiences that you will have in your lifetime as you enter a truly unique world.
 This excitement can cause you to consume gas at a rate far greater than a more experienced diver.
 For everyone’s safety, we ask that you respect our minimum diver requirements and do not falsely represent your experience.
-Although sea states can change without warning and drastically alter the difficulty of dives, we use our local knowledge to recommend dives appropriate for your experience and training.
+Although sea conditions can change without warning and drastically alter the difficulty of dives, we use our local knowledge to recommend dives appropriate for your experience and training.